huggingface/optimum-graphcore/README.md

 There are a number of examples provided in the `examples` directory.
 Each of these contains a README with command lines for running them on IPUs with Optimum Graphcore.

-**To run the examples you are required to install `optimum-graphcore` from source.** Don't forget to also install the requirements for every example:
+Please install the requirements for every example:

 ```
 cd <example-folder>